DinoChiesa/Apigee-Powershell-Admin/README.md

 This is a module that can be used Windows Powershell module for managing Apigee Edge.

-It allows Powershell scripts to do these things:
+The goal is to allow Powershell scripts to do these things:

 | entity type   | actions             |
 | :------------ | :------------------ |
 | apis          | list, query, import or export, create, delete, delete revision, deploy or undeploy
-| apiproducts   | list/query, create, delete, modify (change quota, or add/remove proxy)
+| apiproducts   | list/query, create, delete, change quota, add or remove proxy, add or remove custom attrs
-| developers    | list/query, create, delete
+| developers    | list/query, create, delete, make active or inactive, add or remove custom attrs
-| developer app | list/query, create, delete, edit (add credential, add product to credential)
+| developer app | list/query, create, delete, revoke, add or remove credential, add or remove custom attrs
+| credential    | list/query, create, delete, revoke
 | kvm           | list, add entry, remove entry
 | cache         | create, clear, remove
 | environment   | list, query